nextflow-io/crg-course-nov16/README.md

 docker run --volume ~/crg-course-nov16/data/ggal/genome.fa:/genome.fa my-image bowtie2-build /genome.fa genome.index
 ```

-An easier way is to mount the parent directory to an equivalent one in the container,
+An easier way is to mount the parent directory to an identical one in the container,
-this allows you to use the same path when running in the container eg.
+this allows you to use the same path when running it in the container eg.

 ```
 docker run --volume $HOME:$HOME --workdir $PWD my-image bowtie2-build ~/crg-course-nov16/data/ggal/genome.fa genome.index